bmeurant/technical-docs/software-architecture/system-design-fundamentals/consistency.md

     *   **Technologies:** [[nosql|NoSQL databases]]  like Cassandra, Riak, and Amazon DynamoDB are built on this principle. [[dns|DNS]] (Domain Name System) is a classic example.
     *   **Architectures:** [[event-driven|Event-Driven Architectures]] and systems using asynchronous replication.
     *   **Use Cases:** Social media feeds (likes, comments), [[cdn|content delivery networks (CDNs)]], and other systems where high availability is more critical than immediate, perfect consistency.

+> [!NOTE]
+> **The user is the conflict resolver**: In many eventually consistent systems (like Git), if two updates conflict, the system might ask the user to resolve it, or "last write wins" is blindly applied.
+Know which strategy your DB uses.

 ---